 4. Consider surveillance

 Surveillance cameras can be really pricey, but Canary (see photo above) is a rather affordable, new high-tech way to keep an eye on your apartment and monitor it through an app on your phone.
 You get alerts if something is off in the apartment, and can immediately contact your home police department or fire department, explains Troutman.
 You can also set a siren to go off.
-The device costs $199, and the app is free (though upgrades you probably will want cost between $4.99 and $29.99 a month and allow for more days of saved video history).
-If you're out of cell phone range during your holiday vacation, you can also allow someone else access to the app to keep an eye on things for you.
+The device starter pack is $329, but you can spend as little as $289 on for two indoor devices.
+Yearly membership is $149 a month (but you save $50 on your first year).
+Bonus: If you're out of cell phone range during your holiday vacation, you can also allow someone else access to the app to keep an eye on things for you.

 5. Don't flaunt your plans on social media